meshtastic/enclosures/TTGO/T-Beam/M8N/README.md

 # TTGO T-Beam m8n Reference Model

 These are reference models of the TTGO T-Beams m8n for you to help design your own enclosures!
-Provided is the .STL files, the .STEP file for various CAD programs, and the raw Fudion 360 file (where it was deisgned in)
+Provided is the .STL files, the .STEP file for various CAD programs, and the raw Fusion 360 file (where it was designed in)

-If you prefer a different file format, most CAD softwares will allow you to expoer the .STEP file to a variety of formats
+If you prefer a different file format, most CAD softwares will allow you to export the .STEP file to a variety of formats

 Creative Commons Attribution 4.0 International License (CC BY 4.0) This work is licensed under the Creative Commons Attribution 4.0 International License.